-• Enabled (1): The client and the Hive server verify each other using SSL.
-See also the driver configuration options "Client Certificate File" on page 68, "Client Private Key File" on page 68, and "Client Private Key Password" on page 68.

-• Disabled (0): The server does not verify the client.
+- Enabled (1): The client and the Hive server verify each other using SSL.
+See also the connector configuration options "Client Certificate File" on page 73, "Client Private Key File" on page 74, and "Client Private Key Password" on page 74. - Disabled (0): The server does not verify the client.
 Depending on whether one-way SSL is enabled, the client might verify the server.
-For more information, see "Enable SSL" on page 72.
+For more information, see "Enable SSL" on page 77.

 This option is applicable only when connecting to a Hive server that supports SSL.
 You must enable SSL before Two Way SSL can be configured.
-For more information, see "Enable SSL" on page 72.
+For more information, see "Enable SSL" on page 77.